lkodinsson/MARS/Basic/PHB.md

 ### Advantage & Disadvantage

-Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with an advantage.
+Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with advantage.
 For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result.

 Disadvantage works similarly to advantage, but instead of keeping the better result you must keep the worst result.
 The die that you reroll when you have disadvantage is the die with the greatest result.